linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Options, Futures, and Other Derivatives/chapters/15 Black Scholes Merton.md

 (b) What is the boundary condition for the differential equation for  $h(t,T)$ ?
 (c) Show that  $h(t, T) = e^{[0.5\sigma^2 n(n - 1) + r(n - 1)](T - t)}$ , where  $r$  is the risk-free interest rate and  $\sigma$  is the stock price volatility.

 15.21.
-What is the price of a European call option on a non-dividend-paying stock when the stock price is  $52, the strike price is$ 50, the risk-free interest rate is 12\% per annum, the volatility is 30\% per annum, and the time to maturity is 3 months?
+What is the price of a European call option on a non-dividend-paying stock when the stock price is  \$52, the strike price is\$ 50, the risk-free interest rate is 12\% per annum, the volatility is 30\% per annum, and the time to maturity is 3 months?
  15.22.
-What is the price of a European put option on a non-dividend-paying stock when the stock price is $69, the strike price is $70, the risk-free interest rate is 5\% per annum, the volatility is 35\% per annum, and the time to maturity is 6 months?
+What is the price of a European put option on a non-dividend-paying stock when the stock price is \$69, the strike price is \$70, the risk-free interest rate is 5\% per annum, the volatility is 35\% per annum, and the time to maturity is 6 months?
  15.23.
 Consider an American call option on a stock.
-The stock price is $70, the time to maturity is 8 months, the risk-free rate of interest is 10\% per annum, the exercise price is $65, and the volatility is 32\%.
+The stock price is \$70, the time to maturity is 8 months, the risk-free rate of interest is 10\% per annum, the exercise price is \$65, and the volatility is 32\%.
 A dividend of 1 is expected after 3 months and again after 6 months.
 Show that it can never be optimal to exercise the option on either of the two dividend dates.
 Use DerivaGem to calculate the price of the option.
  15.24.
-A call option on a non-dividend-paying stock has a market price of $2½.
-The stock price is $15, the exercise price is 13, the time to maturity is 3 months, and the risk-free interest rate is 5\% per annum.
+A call option on a non-dividend-paying stock has a market price of \$2½.
+The stock price is \$15, the exercise price is 13, the time to maturity is 3 months, and the risk-free interest rate is 5\% per annum.
 What is the implied volatility?
 15.25.
 With the notation used in this chapter:

 (a) What is  $N'(x)$ ?